peterhuangSC/DungeonRPG/README.md

 Enemies (Chamber crawlers) drop coins which contribute to your total score, and unknown potions are scattered across the map - which may assist your adventures.

 Authors: Peter Huang, Shane Mazur

 Latest Update: July 25 2017

 Version: 1.1

 Copyright 2017 Peter Huang and Shane Mazur

-Notice: You may view the code and compile/run it to play with it, but you may NOT copy this code for any school assignment related purposes.
+Notice: You may view the code and compile/run it to play the game, but you may NOT copy this code for any school assignment and related purposes.
 This includes any final projects at your institution (e.g. CS246 at UW).
 The university has a program to check for code similarity (not just naming convention), such as code blocks, structures, and runtime.
 Eg. you can check out MOSS (what Stanford uses) for your reference.